PlasmaPy/git-demo/README.md

 We're almost there!

 1. Go to https://github.com/PlasmaPy/git-demo.git
-2. There will be a banner that says something like "Make pull request".
+2. There will usually be a banner that says something like "Make pull request".
 Click on it.
 3. Add a title like "Add blank file" and (optionally) a description.
 4. Click on submit pull request.
 5. Congratulations!

+> [!NOTE]
+> The banner might not appear if there was already a pull request, then:
+> 1. Click on the "Pull requests" tab towards the upper left
+> 2. Click on "New pull request" toward the upper right
+> 3. Click on the link that says "compare across forks"
+> 4. Make sure that base respository is `PlasmaPy/git-demo`, base is `main`, and head repository is `your-github-username/git-demo`.
+> 5. Click on `compare: main`, and select `feature-branch` under branches.
+> 6. Click on "Create pull request"